CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab02.md

 1. Select **Data Warehouse** on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select **Real-Time Analytics**.
 You will be navigated to the **Real-Time Analytics Home page**.
 Again, there are three sections.
 In the New section, notice the items:

-   1. **KQL Database**: Used to rapidly load structured, unstructured, and streaming data for querying.
+   1. **KQL Database:** Used to rapidly load structured, unstructured, and streaming data for querying.
-   1. **KQL Queryset**: Used to run queries on the data to produce shareable tables and visuals.
+   1. **KQL Queryset:** Used to run queries on the data to produce shareable tables and visuals.
-   1. **Eventstream**: Used to capture, transform, and route real-time event stream.
+   1. **Eventstream:** Used to capture, transform, and route real-time event stream.
-   1. **Use a sample**: Used to create a sample.
+   1. **Use a sample:** Used to create a sample.

       ![Picture30](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/69f664d3-c1b7-429f-b539-f3a7c5f3ff58)